jennybc/ethel/README.md

 # ethel

-The goal of ethel is to do good stuff and have fun doing it.
+The goal of ethel is to DO GOOD STUFF and have fun doing it.

 ## Installation